Working out the ‘most Wenger signing’ he ever made at Arsenal

 We looked through all 126 players and sorted them by position, only to be left with a tough call: Wenger has managed to sign 22 centre-backs and 22 central midfielders.

 With the likes of Alex Oxlade-Chamberlain and other versatile players falling under the central midfielders category, we’re ruling that out as a possibility straightaway.

 So that leaves a centre-back as Arsene Wenger’s favourite position to sign a player.

 It was May 1997, eight months after taking the helm, that Wenger sealed a £2million deal for his first central defender – Luton Town youngster Matthew Upson.

 Upson wasn’t a mega-success at Arsenal, playing just 57 times in six years at the club, but he went on to feature for England at a World Cup if you wanted a reminder of the dirty protest against Germany at South Africa 2010.

 Thankfully, it was much easier to work out the average age of a Wenger signing.

 The most common age of players he signed is 24, with 12 players being brought in by the Frenchman six years before their 30th birthday.

-Sead Kolasinac is the most recent of those players on a list which also includes Bacary Sagna and cult hero Aleksandar Hleb.
+Sead Kolasinac is the most recent of those players on a list that also includes Bacary Sagna and cult hero Aleksandar Hleb.

 There were also 12 players signed at just 18-year-old, but taking into account every signing made, the average age of a Wenger signing works out at just over 23 years old.